apocalyptech/animalwellsave/README.md

 ----

 The editor currently does not attempt to support *everything* inside the savegames.
-Some notable bits of data which can't be edited directly:
+Some notable bits of data which can't be edited directly (but which are present in the data library):

  - General Crank status
  - Elevator status